krisztiansala/gcp-iap-ssh-config-vscode/README.md

    - GCP Project
    - Instance
    - Zone
-5. The extension will automatically:
+5. Submit.
+The extension will add the host config to your SSH config file.
-   - Download the appropriate binary (if needed)
-   - Configure your SSH settings
-   - Make the instance available in the Remote SSH extension

-## Commands

-- `GCP IAP: Configure Instance` - Add a new GCP instance to SSH config
-- `GCP IAP: Update Binary` - Manually update the gcp-iap-ssh-config binary
-- `GCP IAP: Remove Instance` - Remove an instance from SSH config
-- `GCP IAP: List Configured Instances` - Show all configured GCP instances

 ## Troubleshooting